vclyde/corrupt-jpeg-detector/README.md

-# image-analysis
+# corrupt-jpeg-detector

-This class is for detecting correct jpeg images.
+Class written in Java to detect corrupt jpeg image using a specific pattern.